 Modern Trade or supermarkets, which was growing at 30%+ in the last few years is slowing down, especially outside Western province.
 Home and personal care is shrinking not hugely but its there because people have to go for food.

-Any pressing issues in your opinion concerning the industry that should be addressed & could be highlighted?
+Any pressing issues concerning the industry that should be addressed?